aelshi01/Movie_analysis/README.md

 I will be using the following metrics to be able to make sense of our data:

-1. Number of samples: Total number of examples you have in the data.
+**1. Number of samples:** Total number of examples you have in the data.
-2. Number of classes: Total number of topics or categories in the data.
+**2. Number of classes:** Total number of topics or categories in the data.
-3. Number of samples per class: Number of samples per class (topic/category).
+**3. Number of samples per class:** Number of samples per class (topic/category).
 In a balanced dataset, all classes will have a similar number of samples; in an imbalanced dataset, the number of samples in each class will vary widely.
-4. Number of words per sample: Median number of words in one sample.
+**4. Number of words per sample:** Median number of words in one sample.
-5. Frequency distribution of words: Distribution showing the frequency (number of occurrences) of each word in the dataset.
+**5. Frequency distribution of words:** Distribution showing the frequency (number of occurrences) of each word in the dataset.
-6. Distribution of sample length: Distribution showing the number of words per sample in the dataset.
+**6. Distribution of sample length:** Distribution showing the number of words per sample in the dataset.

 ## Model